-Bert George (PhD) is a professor of public strategy and behavior who focuses on strategic planning, public service performance and behavioral public administration.
+Bert George (PhD) is an applied economist and professor of public management who focuses on behavioral public strategy and public sector performance using surveys, experiments and meta-analyses.
 He is currently appointed as professor at Ghent University (Belgium) and was previously appointed at Erasmus University Rotterdam (The Netherlands).

 Bert holds a PhD in Applied Economics as well as a BSc and MSc in Commerce and Business from Ghent University (Belgium), and was a visiting PhD student at City University of Hong Kong.